 A brief statement of up to 250 words documenting the eligibility of the candidate according to the above eligibility rules

-The nomination packet and letters of recommendation should be sent to firstname.lastname@example.org by February 15, 2022 (now closed).
+The nomination packet and letters of recommendation should be sent to email@example.com by February 15, 2023.

-The current committee of the Jochen Liedtke Award is comprised by:
+The current Jochen Liedtke Award Committee members are:

 Selection & Eligibility